-Long-term rates follow the 10-year Treasury yield.
-As of June 12, 2018, it was 2.96 percent.
-As the economy improves, demand for Treasurys falls.
+Once the economy improves, demand for Treasuries should fall.
 The yields rise as sellers try to make the bonds more attractive.
 Higher Treasury yields drive up interest rates on long-term loans, mortgages, and bonds.
-But there are five steps that protect you from higher interest rates.

 Savings Accounts and CDs